How much of the fat tissue survives after having a Fat Transfer to the Buttocks (BBL) is one of the most common questions we receive at Cosmos Clinic.

 Fat purification

 The extracted fat cells undergo processing to purify and separate excess fluid from the fat tissue.
-This process not only clears the human fat of any unwanted substances but also ensures only healthy and strong cells are used in the fat transplantation.
+This process not only clears the human fat of any unwanted substances.

 Expansion Vibration Lipofilling (EVL)